Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/IRDevice/Class IRDevice.rst

 NA

 .. note :: IR device can only operate in either transmit or receive mode.
-“IRDevice.h” must be included to use the class function.
+"IRDevice.h" must be included to use the class function.

 -------------------------------------